 We don’t necessarily need the very best of everything here.
 Making everything fit in the clamshell form factor is the most important thing, after all.
 But a better processor and fancier flagship features would certainly ensure the Razr 3 stays in focus in what’s bound to be a fiercely competitive 2022 marketplace.

 OK, so the above might be more wishful thinking rather than strictly necessary improvements.
 But the Motorola Razr 3 must embrace the latest and greatest flexible display technology around.
 After all, the display is the core aspect of the clamshell smartphone design.

 Check out: Display specs and terms explained

-Ultra-impressive specs are less important for the smaller 2.7-inch “quick view” display, which we imagine will stick around.
-But a slightly larger, more practical screen size that’s useful for more than just notifications would be a nice touch too.
+Ultra-impressive specs are less important for the smaller 2.7-inch “quick view” display.
+It’s expected to be slightly larger, which is something we’d hoped Motorola would do.
+It seems more practical to increase the screen size and make it useful for more than just notifications.

 More competitive pricing

 Foldables don’t have to be expensive, as Samsung showed us in 2021 with the comparatively inexpensive Galaxy Z Flip 3.
 Priced at $999, the Z Flip 3 costs about as much as your typical flagship smartphone, making it a realistic choice for consumers outside of the ultra-enthusiast crowd.